MartinMaka/martinmaka.github.io/_posts/2020-02-15-Factors-that-influence-hotel-price-in-Singapore.md

 <img src="https://images.unsplash.com/photo-1565967511849-76a60a516170?ixlib=rb-1.2.1&auto=format&fit=crop&w=751&q=80" alt="drawing" width="550"/>

 # Executive summary
-This artile documents the process of building a simple regression model to show association between information available on Booking.com and the price of a hotel room.
+This article documents the process of building a simple regression model to show the association between information regarding a hotel available on Booking.com and the price of a hotel room.
 There are several challenges and limitations related to the modelling which are described at the end of the article in a greater detail.

 # Import necessary libraries